Not at all. 'The Jackal' is a work of fiction. The author crafted the story from their imagination, not from any actual incidents or true accounts.

 1883 incorporates real historical elements, but it's not a strictly 100% factual account.
 It blends reality with creative interpretation to make for an engaging story.

 Yes, 'The Day of the Jackal' is based on a true story.
-It was inspired by real - life events and political situations of the time.
+It was inspired by actual events and assassination attempts.